Dashi96/angular-organizer/README.md

 # Organizer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.

 This project was created to showcase your skills.
 In my work i used RxJS, pipes, a third-party library (momentjs) and also some of the delights of TypeScript